Championing Community Children

 Championing Community Children, also known by its members by its abbreviation, C3, is an organization founded by International Children’s Peace Prize laureate Kesz Váldez, who has started the organization in around 2006 in the desire to help children who live in the streets.
-The founder himself used to be a streetchild before rescued by Harnin Manalaysay, founder of Bible study group "Club 8586."
+The founder himself used to be a street child before rescued by Harnin Manalaysay, founder of Bible study group "Club 8586."